In this drug factsheet:DIN (Drug Identification Number)

 Who should NOT take this medication?

-- is allergic to telmisartan or to any of the ingredients of the medication
+- are allergic to telmisartan or to any of the ingredients of the medication

 - have experienced angioedema as a reaction to any angiotensin receptor blocker (ARB)

 - are pregnant or plan to become pregnant

 - have diabetes or kidney disease and are taking the medication aliskiren